The story of a free country

 Maarjamäe Palace park includes an outdoor display of Soviet-era monuments and a playground in the shape of an Estonian map, where children can discover the history of Estonia in a playful way.
 There is also a picnic area in the palace park.

-The Maarjamäe History Center also includes the Film Museum and the former stables of Maarjamäe manor.
+The Maarjamäe History Center also includes the Film Museum.
 The History Center was nominated for the best permanent exhibition in Estonia 2018 and for the European Museum of the Year 2021 award.

 Museums in Estonia